PawelCzepiel/redshift_dwh/README.md

 This architecture shall allow for fast aggregations and simple queries (also those not yet foreseen).

 ## 4.1 Staging Tables
-Before the data lands in the final tables, it id initially loaded inside the staging tables:
+Before the data lands in the final tables, it is initially loaded inside the staging tables:
 - staging_events
             artist, auth, firstName, gender, itemInSession, lastName, length, level, location, method, page, registration, ressionId, song, status, ts, userAgent, userId